wikiteams/github-gender-studies/README.md

 We have an instance of GHTorrent as described on 'Georgios Gousios: The GHTorrent dataset and tool suite.
 MSR 2013: 233-236'

-We use portal http://genderchecker.com/ to estimate GitHub user gender, depending on his name.
+We use portal [genderchecker.com](http://genderchecker.com/) to estimate GitHub user gender, depending on his name.

+Moreover, we use a 3rd party service available at [codejungle.org](http://www.codejungle.org/site/api.html#gender) to verify with smaller but more balanced gender-classified names.

+If there is enough time, OpenCV with [FisherFaces algorithm](https://github.com/bytefish/facerec) will be used.